-- (5) On 28 November 2012, the Commission adopted the Annual Growth Survey6, marking the start of the 2013 European Semester of economic policy coordination.
-Also on 28 November 2012, the Commission, on the basis of Regulation (EU) No 1176/2011, adopted the Alert Mechanism Report7, in which it identified Italy as one of the Member States for which an indepth review would be carried out. - (6) On 14 March 2013, the European Council endorsed the priorities for ensuring financial stability, fiscal consolidation and action to foster growth.
-It underscored the need to pursue differentiated, growth-friendly fiscal consolidation, to restore normal lending conditions to the economy, to promote growth and competitiveness, to tackle unemployment and the social consequences of the crisis, and to modernise public administration. - (7) On 10 April 2013, the Commission published the results of its in-depth review8 for Italy, under Article 5 of Regulation (EU) No 1176/2011.
+- (8) On 10 April 2013, the Commission published the results of its in-depth review for Italy, under Article 5 of Regulation (EU) No 1176/2011.
 The Commission's analysis leads it to conclude that Italy is experiencing macroeconomic imbalances, which require determined policy action.
-In particular, the loss of external competitiveness as well as high public indebtedness in an environment of protracted subdued growth continue to be identified as Italy's main macroeconomic imbalances. - (8) On 11 April 2013, Italy submitted its 2013 stability programme covering the period 2012-2017 and its 2013 national reform programme.
-Following this submission, the new government appointed on 28 April indicated the intention to strengthen the structural reform agenda, while confirming the budgetary targets put forward in the stability programme.
-On 17 May, a decree law was adopted, containing new provisions on real estate taxation and the extension of the wage supplementation scheme for under-employed workers.
-In order to take account of their inter-linkages, the two programmes and the new measures taken by the government have been assessed at the same time.
+In particular, the loss of external competitiveness as well as high public indebtedness in an environment of protracted subdued growth continue to be identified as Italy's main macroeconomic imbalances. - (9) On 11 April 2013, Italy submitted its 2013 National Reform Programme and its Stability Programme for the period 2012-2017.
+Following this submission, the new Government appointed on 28 April indicated the intention to strengthen the structural reform agenda, while confirming the budgetary targets put forward in the Stability Programme.

+On 17 May, a decree law was adopted containing new provisions on real estate taxation and the extension of the wage supplementation scheme for under-employed workers.
+In order to take account of their interlinkages, the two Programmes and the new measures taken by the Government have been assessed at the same time.